 Children attending All About Children experience a variety of healthy balanced and nutritious food.
-The quality of food is served in our childcares is such that we believe it will give them the energy they need for a busy day of play, learning and development.
+The quality of food served is such that we believe it will give children the energy they need for a busy day of play, learning and development.

 Menus are carefully planned and freshly prepared on-site by a trained cook.
-A supporter if the Healthy Heart Programme, we believe that good habits should be encouraged from an early age, and hence we encourage our children and their families in eating healthy and being physically active.
+A supporter of the Healthy Heart Programme; we believe that good habits should be encouraged from an early age, and hence we encourage our children and their families in eating healthy and being physically active.

 All centres offer a seasonal and delicious menu.
-While nutrition is at the core of the menu, we never forget the fussy tastebuds we cater to.
+While nutrition is at the core of the menu, we never forget the tastebuds we cater to.
 Variety is weaved into the menu.
-Our day cares cater for vegetarians and any food allergies your child might have.
+Our centre caters for vegetarians, cultural requirements and any food allergies your child might have cultural requirements.